bADAsteam/US_Cinema/Datastory.md

 {% include plot11.html %}<!--- Male most used verb --->
 {% include plot13.html %}<!--- Female most used verb --->

+### Predicting a character's gender based on adjectives or verbs

 ## Does the genre have an impact ob the result ?

 ### Genre Repartition by Decade